mpughcs/Notation/README.md

 # Version 0.0.3 Features
 <!-- create indent -->
 * Notation now supports chord progressions! which are a series of chords that are played in succession.
-* When a user creates a chord progression, it is written to a file called "\<progression_name>.txt" in the parent directory.
+* When a user creates a chord progression, it is written to a file called "../progressions/progression_name.txt" in the parent directory.
 * The user can then convert the chord progression and notes to playable audio by running the command
     * ```$ python3 notes_to_midi.py``` and following the instructions in the terminal.